Sandor Clegane: Season 7

 During their journey north, the Brotherhood stops at a farm owned by a farmer Clegane had previously robbed.
 Inside, they find the bodies of the farmer and his daughter.
-Remorseful, Clegane digs them a grave with Thoros's help.
+Remorseful and saddened by their fates, Clegane digs them a grave with Thoros's help.
 Thoros has Clegane look into the flames of the Brotherhood's campfire, and in them the skeptical Clegane sees the White Walkers and their forces marching towards the Wall.

 The Brotherhood attempts to cross the Wall via Eastwatch-by-the-Sea, but are intercepted by wildling scouts manning the castle and are locked in the ice cells.
 Soon afterward, Jon Snow, Davos Seaworth, Jorah Mormont, and Gendry arrive at Eastwatch, intending to capture a wight to present to Cersei (now Queen of the Seven Kingdoms) as evidence the White Walkers exist.
 Clegane, Beric, and Thoros are released to accompany Jon, Jorah, Gendry, and the wilding Tormund Giantsbane beyond the Wall.
 The group soon captures a wight but is surrounded by the White Walkers and their army of wights, although not before Gendry flees to Eastwatch to request Daenerys Targaryen's aid.
-Daenerys arrives with her dragons before the group can be overrun.
-One dragon is killed and reanimated by the Night King, but Daenerys' group, minus Jon - who stays behind to fight back the White Walkers - are able to flee.
+Daenerys arrives with her dragons before the group can be overrun, and it is at this point where Clegane apparently finally overcomes his fear of fire.
+One dragon, Viserion, is killed and eventually reanimated by the Night King, but Daenerys' group, minus Jon – who stays behind to fight back the White Walkers – are able to flee.
 Clegane joins Jon, Daenerys, and Davos as they sail to King's Landing.

 At King's Landing, Clegane meets Brienne of Tarth.
 Despite their previous brutal fight, they converse on civil terms.
-Clegane learns that Arya is alive and with her family, prompting a rare smile.
-During the summit in the Dragon Pit outside King's Landing, Clegane confronts his brother and asks what they did to him then cuts off the answer and tells him he always knew who would come for him.
+Clegane learns that Arya is alive and with her family, prompting a rare smile when Brienne informs him that Arya is now a dangerous warrior.
+During the summit in the Dragon Pit outside King's Landing, Clegane confronts Gregor, sees his disfigured face under his armor and asks what they did to him before cutting off his answer and warning him again that he will come for him one day.
 Clegane brings out the trunk containing the wight, revealing to Cersei and Jaime Lannister the threat that lies beyond the wall.
 In the aftermath, Clegane sails to White Harbor with Daenerys' forces with the intention of travelling to Winterfell to aid Jon and Daenerys against the Night King.